- Normal precautions

 Security Status Last Updated: 16 March 2020

-The Kenyan authorities announced on 26 August a 30 day extension of the daily curfew that is currently in place from 9pm until 4am.
 During this time, everyone must stay at home or indoors.
-The Government of Kenya has advised that passengers departing the airport after the 9pm curfew must retain their boarding pass as proof of their arrival time which will allow for movement to their accommodation.
-Similarly, evidence of air passengers arriving after 9pm will enable access for drivers coming to collect passengers during curfew hours.
+The Government of Kenya has advised that passengers departing the airport after the 10pm curfew must retain their boarding pass as proof of their arrival time which will allow for movement to their accommodation.
+Similarly, evidence of air passengers arriving after 10pm will enable access for drivers coming to collect passengers during curfew hours.

-International flights resumed on August 01 and domestic flights have resumed since July 15.
+International and domestic flights have resumed.
 You do not need a COVID-19 negative test to board domestic flights within Kenya.

-The following guidelines shall apply to all passengers arriving on international flights into Kenya:
+The following applies to all passengers arriving on international flights into Kenya:

-If body temperature is not above 37.5° c (99.5°f); do not have a persistent cough, difficulty in breathing or other flu-like symptoms; have negative COVID-19 test carried out within 96 hours before travel and are from approved states they shall be exempt from quarantine.
+Body temperature is not above 37.5° c (99.5°f); no a persistent cough, difficulty in breathing or other flu-like symptoms and had a negative COVID-19 test carried out within 96 hours that can be verified digitally using the Trusted Travel Initiative https://africacdc.org/trusted-travel/.
+Persons travelling to Kenya from countries not using the Trusted Travel Initiative must use a tool made available through the Global Haven partnership for COVID-19 test result verification available here https://globalhaven.org/ before travel and if from approved states they shall be exempt from quarantine.

 The list of approved states can be accessed here https://www.kcaa.or.ke/quarantine-exempted-states.
 As this list is regularly updated we advise citizens to check it.

-Passengers that do not have a negative COVID-19 test must be returned by the airline to their embarkation point or if approved by Port Health, may enter into mandatory quarantine at government designated facilities which also include an approved list of hotels.
+All passengers must complete a mandatory COVID-19 Travellers Health Surveillance Form online submitted prior to travel even if transiting.
+A QR code will be provided upon submission of the form which must be presented to port health officials in order to be allowed to proceed to Immigration.
+Passengers that do not have a negative COVID-19 test will be returned by the airline to their embarkation point or if approved by Port Health, may enter into mandatory quarantine at government designated facilities (which also include an approved list of hotels.

-The authorities are conducting random temperature checks in public spaces.
+- The authorities are conducting random temperature checks in public spaces.
 If you show signs or symptoms of coronavirus and are able to self-isolate, you can expect to be directed to do so.
 If you cannot self-isolate, you can expect to be taken into a State health facility by the Kenyan authorities.
-All learning institutions are closed since March 16.

-The Government has also banned all international meetings, conferences and events in Kenya.
-The maximum number of people permitted to attend funerals and weddings is 100, with those in attendance expected to abide by Ministry of Health guidelines.
+- The Government has also banned all international meetings, conferences and events in Kenya.

 To submit application for residency, visit http://fns.immigration.go.ke/